Machine Learning (In) Security: A Stream of Problems: Introduction

 \section{Introduction}

-The massive amount of data produced on a daily basis demands automated solutions capable of keeping \acf{ML} models updated and working properly, even with new emerging threats that are constantly trying to evade them.
-This arms race between attackers and defenders moves the cybersecurity research forward: malicious actors continuously create new variants of attacks, explore new vulnerabilities, and craft adversarial samples, whereas security analysts try to counter those threats and improve detection models.
-For instance, 68\% of phishing emails blocked by GMail are different from day to day~\cite{elie19}, requiring Google to update and adapt its security components regularly.

-Applying \ac{ML} on cybersecurity is a challenging endeavour.
-One of the main challenges is the volatility of the data used for building models as attackers constantly develop adversarial samples to avoid detection.
+The massive amount of data produced daily demands automated solutions capable of keeping \acf{ML} models updated and working properly, even with all emerging threats that constantly try to evade these models.
+This arms race between attackers and defenders moves the cybersecurity research forward: malicious actors are continuously creating new variants of attacks, exploring new vulnerabilities, and crafting adversarial samples, whereas \reviewdtrap{researchers} are trying to counter those threats and improve detection models.
+For instance, 68\% of phishing emails blocked by GMail are different from day to day~\cite{elie19}, requiring Google to update and adapt its security components regularly. \reviewdtrap{In addition, 30\% of Windows malware released daily may belong to unknown families, which requires ML models to be updated with behavioral reports to detect drifting samples~\cite{10.1145/3291061}.
+Furthermore, at least 53\% of organizations are deploying AI in different areas of cybersecurity~\cite{9568267}.} Thus, applying \ac{ML} on cybersecurity is a challenging endeavor.
+One of the main challenges is the volatility of the data used for building models as attackers constantly develop adversarial samples to avoid detection\reviewdtrap{~\cite{10.1145/3375894.3375898, 10.1145/3433667.3433669, apruzzese2023realgradients}}.
 This leads to a situation where the models need to be constantly updated to keep track of new attacks.
-Another challenge is related to the application of fully supervised methods, since the class labels tend to depict an extreme imbalance, i.e. dozens of attacks diluted in thousands normal examples.
+Another challenge is related to the application of fully supervised methods since the class labels tend to depict an extreme imbalance, i.e., dozens of attacks \reviewdtrap{among} thousands of benign samples.
 Labeling such instances is also problematic as it requires domain knowledge and it can detain the learning method, i.e. the analyst labeling the data is a bottleneck in the learning process.
-This motivates the development of semi-supervised and anomaly detection methods~\cite{salehi2018survey}.
+This motivates the development of semi-supervised and anomaly detection methods~\cite{9833671, Apruzzese_2022}.